kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 <div align="center">

-## 📜 Terms of Use for Brio
+## 📜 Terms of Use for BOOMO

 *Please read these terms carefully.
-By using Brio, you agree to be bound by these Terms of Use.*
+By using BOOMO, you agree to be bound by these Terms of Use.*

 </div>